carbonblack/carbon-black-cloud-sdk-python/docs/porting-guide.rst

 Replaced Modules
 ^^^^^^^^^^^^^^^^

-With the new Unified Platform Experience, Carbon Black Cloud APIs have been updated to provide a more consistent search experience.
-Platform search is replacing Endpoint Standard Event searching, and Enterprise EDR Process and Event searching.
+In 2020, Carbon Black Cloud APIs were updated to provide a more consistent search experience.
+Platform search replaced Endpoint Standard Event searching, and Enterprise EDR Process and Event searching.

 For help beyond import statement changes, check out these resources: